HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Editing the group variables

 Once the inventory is ready, the next step is to modify the group variables to match your environment.
-To do so, you need to edit the file `group_vars/vars` under the cloned directory containing the playbooks.
+To do so, you need to edit the file `group_vars/vars`.
 The variables here can be defined in any order but for the sake of clarity they have been divided into sections.

 ### VMware configuration